recvfrom/clamav-faq/faq/faq-ignore.md

-# How do I ignore/whitelist a ClamAV signature?
+# How do I ignore a ClamAV signature?

-## Creating a ignore/whitelist file
+## Creating an ignore file

 Change Directory into the location where your ClamAV databases are stored.
-Create a file called `whitelist.ign2`, for example, like this:
+Create a file called `ignore_list.ign2`, for example, like this:

-`touch whitelist.ign2`
+`touch ignore_list.ign2`

 ---

 ## Ignore individual signatures

-Place the signatures you'd like to ignore, each on it's own line, within the file `whitelist.ign2`.
+Place the signatures you'd like to ignore, each on it's own line, within the file `ignore_list.ign2`.

 For example: